PetmeetlyPetmeetly

 Short answer

-A health-tested, AKC-registered Labrador puppy from a reputable US breeder usually costs $1,200 to $2,000, with the wider market running $800 to $2,500.
+Typical asking prices for a health-tested, AKC-registered Labrador puppy from a breeder in the US run $1,200 to $2,000, with the wider market running $800 to $2,500.
 Puppies from fully health-cleared parents with show or field titles can reach $3,500 to $6,500 or more.
-A purebred Lab advertised under $500 to $800 is a warning sign, not a deal.
+A price far under that range is a prompt to ask for the parents' OFA hip and elbow numbers, the CAER eye exam date, and the EIC DNA result.

 Pet-quality, health-tested, AKC-registered